Long Grey Line Farm

 I did not intend to add more dogs; however, I came to the conclusion that I needed guardians for the goats in Florida, (since I have met two Bob Cats and Coyotes on the farm), so the natural choice was Great Pyrenees.
 The new puppies live in the barn with the goats and will never be allowed to come into the house.
 They are on guard 24/7 and live in the pasture with buckgoats and the Beltie cattle.
 Biscuit and Honey are gorgeous from working guardian parents.
 They have kept the Coyotes, Red Fox and Bob Cats away.
 We seem to have them all living on our new farm in Florida.
 We have now been introduced to a new guardian dog breed, the Maremma.
 They originate from the mountains in Northern Italy.
 We have a pair from Florida and a male from Tennessee.
 I will probably keep a pair intact to breed because they are so exceptional.
 More about them later.
 They are being schooled to live with the big goat herd.

 Biscuit and Honey Biscuit, Griz, and Bryn

 Honey, Jam (Half Irish Wolf Hound), and Biscuit

 For more information: www.welshsheepdogsociety.com

 Contact firstname.lastname@example.org if you want to know more about our dogs.

 See our line of tack and unique gifts atwww.boodleshop.com

-Current stock in The Boodle Shop is being liquidated soon as well as the Farm training equipment.
+Current stock in The Boodle Shop is being liquidated as well as the Farm training equipment.
 The remaining stock has been moved to Florida and will be sold at drastically reduced prices.
 If you need something, query.
 It might be available.

 For Saddlebred pedigree research or art work: